weierophinney/grumpy-phpunit/test-doubles.markdown

 Okay, so there isn't anything really exciting about using these tools to create an empty object.
 The next step is to create test stubs.

-A test stub is a dummy object that you create and then tell it that when specific methods of that object are called, we expect to get a specific response back.
+A test stub is a mock or dummy object that you create and then tell it that, when specific methods of that object are called, we expect to get a specific response back.

 Next, we tell the mock what method we want it to run.
-In this case we are trying to stub out the functionality of getStatus() to replace whatever it really wants to do.
+In the example above we stub out the functionality of Bar::getStatus() and replace it with what we really want it to do for the purposes of the test.

 A word of warning: PHPUnit cannot mock protected or private class methods.
-To do that you need to use PHP's reflection API to create a copy of the object you wish to test and set those methods to be publicly visible.
+To do that you need to use PHP's Reflection API to create a copy of the object you wish to test and set those methods to be publicly visible.

-I realize that from a code architecture point of view protected and private methods have their place.
+I realize that from a code architecture point of view, protected and private methods have their place.
 As a tester, they are a pain.

 To end the stub method, we use will() to tell the stubbed method what we